heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 #### Details

 Examine Bloom's "style".
-Compare it to your (probably) standard way of programming.
-Compare it to the Javascript & Ruby examples within this strange "timestep" model.
+Compare it to your standard way of programming.
+Compare it to the Javascript & Ruby timestep/callback examples.
 Bloom has a more "declarative" style: what does this mean?
 Look at our Javascript:

 ```javascript
 onFiveSecondInterval(function() {